 Best Landmarks in Salem

 Handpicked Top 3 Landmarks in Salem, Oregon.
 All of our landmarks actually face a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
-You deserve only the best!

 OREGON STATE CAPITOL REVIEWS

 The grounds at this capitol building are more beautiful than any grounds I've seen elsewhere!
 There's so much grass to relax on and gorgeous rows of trees lining the fields.
-At the centre of it all is a unique water fountain.
+At the center of it all is a unique water fountain.
 The very best time to visit the capitol is in the spring.
-The flowers are blooming and the trees are in full blossom.
+The flowers are blooming and the trees are in full blosom.
 The inside of the capitol building is beautiful as well and fun to explore.

 Government buildings we're beautiful and majestic.
 Historian facts at every corner.
 Great for the whole family.
 I plan to go back when the cherry blossoms are in bloom.
 You can feel the pride in Salem with its stunning Capital and golden Lumber Jack.